smaranjitghose/quantum_burglary/README.md

 - Give it a few seconds to load (Depends on your system specifications)

 - [Optional] If you are familiar with Number Theory, try going through both the algorithms's implementations
-- Else just enter you message, encrypt it using RSA and watch Shor's algorithm carrying out the mystic arts
+- Else just enter your message, encrypt it using RSA and watch Shor's algorithm carrying out the mystic arts

 ![mystery](https://media.giphy.com/media/fvwUrBaKytLtfiMeSK/giphy.gif)